 We generate revenue from management and advisory fees, performance fees and allocations, and family office services fees.
-Our management and advisory fees are generated by managing assets on behalf of separate accounts and acting as investment advisor for various investment funds.
+Our management and advisory fees are generated by managing assets on behalf of separate accounts and acting as investment adviser for various investment funds.
 Our performance fees and allocations relate to assets managed in external investment strategies in which we have a revenue sharing arrangement and in funds in which we have no partnership interest.
 Our management and advisory fees and family office services fees income is recognized through the course of the period in which these services are provided.
 Income from performance fees and allocations is recorded at the conclusion of the contractual performance period when all contingencies are resolved.
 In certain arrangements, we are only entitled to receive performance fees and allocations when the return on assets under management exceeds certain benchmark returns or other performance targets.

 The discretionary investment management agreements for our separately managed accounts do not have a specified term.
 Rather, each agreement may be terminated by either party at any time, unless otherwise agreed with the client, upon written notice of termination to the other party.
 The investment management agreements for our private funds are generally in effect from year to year, and may be terminated at the end of any year (or, in certain cases, on the anniversary of execution of the agreement) (i) by us upon 30 or 90 days' prior written notice and (ii) after receiving the affirmative vote of a specified percentage of the investors in the private fund that are not affiliated with us, by the private fund on 60 or 90 days' prior written notice.
 The investment management agreements for our private funds may also generally be terminated effective immediately by either party where the non-terminating party (i) commits a material breach of the terms subject, in certain cases, to a cure period, (ii) is found to have committed fraud, gross negligence or willful misconduct or (iii) terminates, becomes bankrupt, becomes insolvent or dissolves.
-Each of our investment management agreements contains customary indemnification obligations from us to our clients.
-The tables below set forth the amount of assets under management, the percentage of management and advisory fees revenues, the amount of revenue recognized, and the average assets under management for discretionary managed accounts and for private funds for each period presented.
+Each of our investment management agreement and advisory fees revenues, the amount of revenue recognized, and the average assets under management for discretionary managed accounts and for private funds for each period presented.